Teaching at University of Wisconsin-Madison

 GEOG 304: Spring 2023, Fall 2024

 Water and society shape one another in a process of constant flux.
 The ways we value and manage water have implications for the environment, for society, for land, and for the flow of the resource itself.
-In this course, we focus on justice as a central theme- what is the current unequal the distribution of water supply, access, quality, flood water, and the impact of climate change- and what might a more equitable water society look like?
+In this course, we focus on justice as a central theme- what is the current unequal distribution of water supply, access, quality, flood water, and the impact of climate change- and what might a more equitable water society look like?
 We assess the social processes of water management that transform water into an ecological resource, a hazard, a mechanism of settler colonialism to seize land, a commercial product, or a vector for pollution.
 Along the way, we will learn how inequitable access to quality water and inequitable exposure to water burdens are produced by human management.
 We draw on history, geography, legal scholarship, economics, hydrology, climatology, ecology, social movement activism, and other social sciences to illuminate key issues surrounding water.
 Some of the key questions that will guide our inquiry in this course are: Who controls water, why, and how?
 Who are the winners and losers of water management decisions?
 How is a changing climate influencing who has too much water, too little water, or land loss from sea level rise?
 How do approaches to mitigate or adapt to climate change interact with human water systems- and who gets left out?
 How might we make more just and equitable decisions about how to live with (and without) water?
 We will use the Colorado River, Mexico City, and the United States as our main sites of focus- but will draw on other examples in the course.
 Syllabus

 Introduction to Remote Sensing